TykTechnologies/tyk-demo/README.md

 See the [Developer Guide](developer-guide.md) for information on how to contribute to and extend this repository.

-**Please note:** This repo has been created on Mac OS X with Docker Desktop for Mac.
+> :warning: Please note that this repo has been created on Mac OS X with Docker Desktop for Mac.
 You may experience issues if using a different operating system.

 # Repository Structure